Left to right: Wil Zeilinger (grandson), Jean Nguyen, and Christel Zeilinger

 Every year, the EECS/ERSO Team 2 community recognizes and celebrates a staff member who has served with excellence for more than three years and who exemplifies a spirit of service cheerfully given for the general good.
 The award comes with a framed certificate and a cash prize, and the winner is unveiled and feted at an annual event.

 The EECS Wil Zeilinger Staff Excellence Award was established in 1992 to honor the memory of Wil Zeilinger, Cory Hall’s first department engineer.
-Wil oversaw a number of building projects for the expanding department in the 1970s and ’80s, and took the initiative to implement model safety and energy-savings programs.
-He was known for his fairness, objectivity, and a desire to achieve the best possible outcome–and he always gave his time and energy wherever they were needed most to further the general good.
+Wil oversaw several building projects for the expanding department in the 1970s and 1980s and took the initiative to implement model safety and energy-saving programs.
+He was known for his fairness, objectivity, and desire to achieve the best possible outcome–and he always gave his time and energy wherever they were needed most to further the general good.

 Recipients